shucon/OpenGL-Game-3D/README.md

 Use f to fire cannon and mouse to aim, c for camera views , s to change sail.

 Scroll works on top-view mode.

+Monster Boss appears if score is greater than 7